streamdata-gallery-organizations/betterdoctor/_listings/betterdoctor/validations-head-openapi.md

       - Validations
     get:
       summary: Record search
-      description: "The endpoint can be used to identify providers with validation data.
+      description: 'The endpoint can be used to identify providers with validation data.
 The search supports BetterDoctor unique provider identifier, National Provider Identifier (NPI) or reference uid based provider lookups.
-BetterDoctor identifiers and NPIs for doctors and practices can be discovered using BetterDoctor API\u2019s search functionalities. <br><h4 style='margin-bottom: 0px !important;'>
+BetterDoctor identifiers and NPIs for doctors and practices can be discovered using BetterDoctor API???s search functionalities. <br><h4 style=''margin-bottom: 0px !important;''>
         Return Headers </h4> <div>Last-Modified: Timestamp of the last validation made over the matching validations.
-The value can be used to query changes in the validation status for the provider using since parameter in collaboration with HEAD method.</div>"
+The value can be used to query changes in the validation status for the provider using since parameter in collaboration with HEAD method.</div>'
       operationId: the-endpoint-can-be-used-to-identify-providers-with-validation-data-the-search-supports-betterdoctor
       x-api-path-slug: validations-get
       parameters: